Simturb/Beltrami/README.md

     ### Release 1.1 :
     Release 0.6.40 of CurvesWB allows to some bugs to popup: corrected.
-    For issue "Add support for translation of the strings", for the moment I removed the french translation.
+    For issue "Add support for translation of the strings", for the moment I removed the French translation.
 All is in English now.
-Code for translation are already incoporated.
+Code for translation are already incorporated.
 Waiting for translation files.

     ### Release 1.0.8.1 :
     -Internal code for B-spline modified, Radius replaced by Weight, initial Weight is now 1 adimensional.